pavkam/pavkam.github.io/_posts/2022-09-27-nostalgia-scr-images.md

     return pages
 ```

-You can see above, that we start with the first `page` from `pages` and read the command byte.
-Then we check if the most significant bit is `1`.
+You can see above, that:
+1. We start with the first `page` from `pages` and read the command byte.
+2. Then we check if the most significant bit is `1`.
 If that is true, then the next byte in the `input` will be repeated `count` times.
 The `count` is simply the last `7` bits of the command byte.
-If the command byte's most significant bit it `0` then we need to read `count` bytes from the `input` as they are and copy them into the `page`.
-If the command byte is `0x00` then we store it as it is into the `page`.
-This process is repeated until we reach `8000` bytes.
+3. If the command byte's most significant bit it `0` then we need to read `count` bytes from the `input` as they are and copy them into the `page`.
+4. If the command byte is `0x00` then we store it as it is into the `page`.
+5. This process is repeated until we reach `8000 bytes`.
 Note that last command will encode some garbage leftover bytes from the `0xb800` segment which we need to discard.
-After that we continue to the second page.
+6. After that we continue to the second page.

-There are some issues in the original encoder so we sometimes need to pad the pages with `0x00` up to `8000` bytes.
+There are some issues in the original encoder so we sometimes need to pad the pages with `0x00` up to `8000 bytes`.

 The result of this decoding are two pages which need to be interleaved during rendering.

 ## Resolution and palettes

 Rendering is highly dependent on the chosen CGA mode.
-For `320x200` we will need to consider each byte consisting of `4` pixels.
-Each pixel is represented by `2` bits, amounting to `4` colors per pixel.
-CGA also has `6` palettes that can be chosen for this vide mode.
+For `320x200` we will need to consider each byte consisting of `4 pixels`.
+Each pixel is represented by `2 bits`, amounting to `4 colors per pixel`.
+CGA also has `6 palettes` that can be chosen for this vide mode.
 Each palette attributes different colors values for the same bit combinations.
-For `640x200`, though, each pixel takes `1` bit, which means that each byte will sport `8` pixels.
+For `640x200`, though, each pixel takes `1 bit`, which means that each byte will sport `8 pixels`.
 That also means that there are only two colors per pixel - black and white.

 To encode these choices, I have created a bunch of `dicts`:
 ``` python